As your awareness of EMFs grows, it’s best to have the single-best weapon you can find.

 Cornet ED88T Plus

-The Cornet measures all three “types” of EMF field: wireless (radio-frequency/microwaves), magnetic, and electric fields.
-It will display one field at a time; to access other types of EMF, you simply toggle between modes.
+The meter will display one field at a time; you simply toggle between modes.

 Give yourself about a week to get used to using this meter, and before long you’ll be a skilled veteran in the world of EMFs.

 You’ll need to point the meter directly at the source to receive the most accurate reading.
 If you don’t know the source, hold the meter in one place and rotate around the room or area.
-The highest reading can suggest the source of the radiation.
+The highest reading can suggest the direction of the source of the radiation.

 - Three modes (RF, Magnetic, Electric)